cooperdk/YAPO-e-plus/README.md

    If you have configured an IP and port in settings, YAPO will start in a new browser tab.
    If you want to avoid this, set the IP/port to "no" or something similar.

+1. **Runtime issues and installation problems**

-    1. If you get this error when you're done:
+    **If you get this error when you're done:**
     ```bash
     You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows).
     ```

     When asked to select a fix, select option 1 and type in `datetime.datetime.now()` and press enter.

     If you need more help installing the software, first look towards the end of this document, there's a section named "Installation".
     Only if you really have difficulties, register an issue on Github.
 I will offer installation help, by mail or through Teamviewer, for a coffee donation.

-        If you get errors other that those in part 3 above, try to do
+    **If you get errors other that those in part 3 above, try to do**

     `python manage.py migrate --fake`

     (or replace fake with fake-initial if you don't have a db.sqlite3 database file in your main YAPO e+ folder)

     You can also secure your database with the command:

     `python manage.py dumpdata --indent=4 > database.json`

     Which will export your database tables to json format.
 You can then import it after executing step 1 and 2 above to generate a new database with the command:

     `python manage.py loaddata database.json --ignorenonexistent`

     If you have any issues with this, I will fix your database for a small donation.
 There are sometimes problems due to Django's way of updating databases.
 Typically, it is due to primary keys in built-in tables.

 **Running YAPO in a Docker environment**